 Any new system, from a single piece of equipment to a complex production line, is only as good as the care and maintenance it receives.
 So with industry pivoting to a new, more advanced mode of operation, it makes sense that asset management would have to evolve in tandem.

 That’s why Maintenance 4.0 has emerged as a framework for manufacturers.
 At a time when change is rapid, competition is fierce, and surrounding market conditions are iffy, the cost of unplanned outages or avoidable safety issues must be anticipated and mitigated.

 Infor’s eBook, “Why Enterprise Asset Management Must Evolve into Asset Performance Management,” can help move your asset management strategy to the next level of efficiency.

 Four stages of maintenance maturity

-The eBook points to the road industry has traveled over the last 250 years, tracing four distinct stages of mechanization and modernization that end with today’s focus on Industry 4.0.
-That’s the term for an era defined by smart, autonomous systems fueled by massive volumes of data and state-of-the-art machine learning tools.
+The eBook points to the road industry has travelled over the last 250 years, tracing four distinct stages of mechanisation and modernisation that end with today’s focus on Industry 4.0.
+That’s the term for an era defined by smart, autonomous systems fuelled by massive volumes of data and state-of-the-art machine learning tools.